CryptoMelody/Melody-ver-1.0-/README.md

 ***SyntaxError: (unicode error) 'utf-8' codec can't decode byte 0xe2 in position 0: invalid continuation byte***

-THIS LINE IN THE CODE JUST REMOVING THE FIRST LETTERS AND SPACES:
+THIS LINES IN THE CODE RESPONSIBLE FOR REMOVING THE FIRST LETTERS AND SPACES:

 **elif command_lower.startswith('search'):**